15 Fun Valentines Day Family Traditions

 We all need to be cherished.
-And despite our good intentions, most of us don't tell our spouses, children, or other loved ones often enough just how precious they are to us.
-If we can resist the commercialization, Valentines Day can be a wonderful opportunity to remind all of our loved ones (not only our sweethearts) how glad we are that they're in our lives.
+But despite our good intentions, too often we forget to tell the people we love just how precious they are to us.
+Valentines Day can be a wonderful opportunity to remind all of our loved ones (not only our sweethearts) how glad we are that they're in our lives.

 Want some ideas to celebrate Valentines Day, when you’re too busy, too broke, and maybe even too harried to remember that you really adore these people you live with?

 1. Rethink Gifts.
 Valentines Gifts are NEVER about the item or product.
 That teaches all the wrong lessons about love.
 Make this about the heart to heart expressions that build intimacy and connection.
 That means handmade cards, extra loving time together, or massages, not purchased gifts.

 If you must buy a gift, choose it using the GIFT test: does it create more Gratitude, Intimacy, Fondness and Trust between you, or does it just impress?
 In other words, a bottle of inexpensive champagne, some sandwiches, and an invitation to a massage and picnic supper in bed after the kids are asleep meets this test a lot better than jewelry or candy.
 For kids or adults, try one of the gift ideas below.